-[Schedule 6 inserted by No. 62 of 2011 s.
+[Schedule 6 inserted: No. 62 of 2011 s.
 17.]

 Notes

-1 This is a compilation of the Iron Ore (McCamey’s Monster) Agreement Authorisation Act 1972 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 17 January 2014 of the Iron Ore (McCamey’s Monster) Agreement Authorisation Act 1972 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table